JoergS5/OpticalEncoder/README.md

 - bitwidth: how many dots for every bit, the +- marker and the edge lines left and right
 - maxvalue and minvalue for values which shall be gray encoded

+MainLinearColorMultiple creates a printout of multiple graycoded
+- if the camera cannot be placed exactly, this allows reading of the signals, because they are redundant
+- the code is parametrized more than before, eg colors, bit and separator widths, number of the multiplicity

 MainCreateRoundEncoder creates round printouts.
 The dot positions are not exact, so this method is deprecated, the program remains for archiving and contains bugs.